 You’ve probably gotten a haircut at a barbershop plenty of times in your life, but being a great customer goes beyond leaving a big tip.
 Even though you mean well, there’s a chance you’re making things tough on your barber without even realizing it.

-Sometimes not being specific with what you want or telling the barber to surprise you with a haircut might not be as easy for them as it sounds.
+Not being specific with what you want or telling the barber to surprise you with a haircut might not be as easy for them as it sounds.
 Whether you’re going to a new barber or want to improve your relationship with your current stylist, it’s always a good idea to learn the unspoken rules of barbershop etiquette.
 Check out our guide below for a few simple rules to follow:

 Rule 1: Wash Your Hair And Face

 As a courtesy to your barber, prepare to come to your appointment with clean hair.
 Comb your locks so it’s not messy or knotted, wash off any product, and leave your hat at home.
 Coming in with products on your hair can alter its texture and make it difficult for your barber to manage, potentially resulting in a haircut that doesn’t look great.